lunadial-re/Solo-Reversing-Golden-Snapshot/README.md

 ### Certifications
 Some of Open Security Training 2 (OST2) courses that will be useful for RE.
 Or, actually, even course i want to learn.
-That can't be useless
-\n maaaaaaaybeeee free part "Lets Defend" RE/MA/VR courses
+That can't be useless maaaaaaaybeeee free part "Lets Defend" RE/MA/VR courses
 ### Theory
 1) MASM Intel x86-64/ AMD64
 2) "Practical Reverse Engineering", Bruce Dang